quacksouls/bitburner/doc/guide/gang.md

 your gang members.
 Another benefit of Augmentations is that a gangster retains the Augmentation boosts even if the gangster ascends.
-Augmentations can be expensive early in your gang's existence, but the prices decrease as your gang members become more powerful.
+Augmentations can be expensive early in your gang's existence, but the prices decrease as your gang becomes more powerful and your respect grows.
 Prioritize the purchase of Augmentations over other equipment.
 In general, try to first purchase an Augmentation that raises Defense.
 Higher defense translates to a lower probability of death during a clash against a rival gang.

 ## Equipment

 Equipment are accessories that can be purchased and equipped on a gangster.
 These are weapons, armour, vehicles, and rootkits.
+These are also known as non-Augmentation equipment to distinguish them from Augmentation equipment.
 Your gangster loses all equipment after an ascension.
 You should prioritize the purchasing of equipment that increases a gangster's Defense.
 A higher Defense stat means a lower probability of death while your gang clashes against a rival gang.
 All armour pieces raise Defense, but not all weapons raise Defense.
-Once a gangster has most or all items (Augmentations and equipment) that raise their defense, focus on acquiring the remaining items to boost various stats.
+Once a gangster has most or all items (Augmentations and equipment) that raise their Defense, focus on acquiring the remaining items to boost various stats.

 ## Gang power

 Your gang's power affects your chance of winning a clash against a rival gang.
 The higher is your gang power, the higher is your chance of winning a clash.
 The best task for increasing your gang's power is territory warfare.
-This task is not the same as the slider in the user interface that allows your whole gang to engage in territory warfare.
+This member-based task is not the same as the slider in the user interface that allows your whole gang to engage in territory warfare.
+An unfortunate source of confusion, I know.
 Refer to the image below.
-You can have the slider be off while assigning one or more gang members to territory warfare.
+You can have the slider be off while assigning one or more gang members to the task of territory warfare.
 Doing so would increase your gang's power, but does not affect the percentage of territory that your gang controls.
 To increase your share of territory, have the territory warfare slider be switched on.

 ![Gang territory warfare](image/gang-tw.png "Gang territory warfare")

+Your gang's power also affects the price you pay in the equipment shop.
+Like respect, higher power translates to a higher discount in the shop.
+The best combination is high respect and high power to significantly raise the discount you get in the shop.

 ## Territory warfare

-Territory warfare is the only means of enlarging your turf.
+Territory warfare, both the member-based task and the gang-wide state, is the only means of increasing your power and enlarging your turf.
 The tasks that earn the most money are those that scale with your territory.
 Trafficking illegal arms and human trafficking are two such tasks.
 The more territory your gang controls, the more money you would earn from the above tasks.
 To allow your